opensourcestories/storytelling/add-a-story.md

 # How to add a story

-Once you have a transcript for the story, follow these steps to add it to [opensourcestories.org](https://opensourcestories.org).
+Once you have a transcript *and* have uploaded a draft to to StoryCorps Connect, follow these steps to add it to [opensourcestories.org](https://opensourcestories.org).
 These instructions assume that you have followed the [setup instructions](https://github.com/opensourcestories/opensourcestories.org#setup).

-## Fork and branch
+## 1. Fork and branch

 Fork [opensourcestories/opensourcestories.org](https://github.com/opensourcestories/opensourcestories.org) into your own GitHub account.
 If you already have a fork, you may want to make sure it is up-to-date.

 We recommend creating a new branch for the new story, but this is optional.

-## Create a new content page
+## 2. Create a new content page

 To generate a markdown file with the correct front matter, use the `hugo` command from the root directory: